bence-toth/triangle-mosaic/README.md

 Parameters that belong the object `colorFuzz` control how much the triangle colors may deviate from their original color.
 This can be controlled along all four axes of the HSLA color representation.

+The option `diagonals` controls which diagonals of the squares of the grid are used:
+- `'nw-se'` draws the diagonals from the top left corners to the bottom right corners (North-West - South-East)
+- `'ne-sw'` draws the diagonals from the top right corners to the bottom left corners (North-East - South-West)
+- `'alternating'` draws diagonals alternating, so that no two neighboring squares have the same diagonal
+- `'random'` draws diagonals randomly

 For example: